 AV rated Divorce Attorney Richard Sutherland

 Divorces are painful emotional experiences for the spouses and their children.
 Divorce is often driven by emotion as opposed to logic and reason.
 A skilled and experienced family law practitioner knows and understands the emotional toll that a divorce takes upon his client and strives to ease the client’s angst about the judicial system and its effect on the client’s property and children of the marriage.
 Many times the client feels as if he or she has entered a long, dark tunnel when the divorce process begins and there are many times during the divorce when the client seeks only to escape from the tunnel regardless of the consequences of the client’s decisions.
 One benefit of having a skilled and experienced family law practitioner as your attorney is that the attorney knows that the tunnel is but a brief episode in your life and strives to ensure that when you emerge from the tunnel you have retained as much of your property as possible and that the best interests of your children have been addressed.
-Richard T. Sutherland has been practicing family law for more than 40 years and is an AV rated Preeminent attorney as rated by his fellow lawyers and the judges before whom he practices.
+Richard T. Sutherland has been practicing family law for more than 40 years and is an AV rated Preeminent attorney as rated by his fellow lawyers and the judges before whom he practices except when the responding party has been finally convicted of a or received deferred adjudication for an offense involving family violence or if the petitioner has an active protective order based on a finding of family violence against the respondent committed during the marriage.

 The Divorce Procedure: